 You can get unlimited international calls using Skype for around $16 a month - there are cheaper plans available depending on where you are that are worth checking out.
 Skype has the added benefit of being able to use a proxy number if you don’t want to give your personal number out to tenants - and you can use Skype on any device.

-Alternatively you could use an application like WhatsApp which will allow you to call internationally for free over WiFi.
-It just depends whether or not you are going to have data or WiFi available.
+Alternatively, you could use an application like WhatsApp which will allow you to call internationally for free over WiFi.
+It just depends on whether or not you are going to have data or WiFi available.

 Shit breaks.
 It just does.
 And yet a remarkable number of landlords seem to get caught off-guard when their properties need a bit of love.